Muslim presence in medieval France: Razzias (759 - 890)

 After the submission of Roussillon to the Frankish kingdom following the capture of Narbonne in 759, Pepin immediately directed all his war effort against the Duchy of Aquitaine.

 Frankish domination of neighboring Catalonia began with the conquest of Girona (785) and Barcelona (801).
 Pepin, Charlemagne's father, fulfilled the Frankish objective of extending the kingdom's defensive borders beyond Septimania and the Pyrenees, creating a solid barrier between the Emirate of Cordoba and Francia.

 The territory gained from the Muslims, called the "Marca Hispanica", became a buffer zone made up of counties dependent on the Carolingian monarchs.
 Among them, the one that played the most important role was the County of Barcelona, from where the Reconquista will more or less start.

 This did not prevent the Muslims from returning to Provence in 760, then in 787 in the Dentelles de Montmirail where they pillaged Prébayon.
 Their pressure was so strong again in Septimania that Charlemagne charged his cousin William, Count of Toulouse, with driving them back.
 The two armies clashed from 793 to 795.
 In 793, a new Saracen expedition failed before the gates of Carcassonne.
 William liberated Orange, which earned him the title of Prince of this city, and defeated the Saracens near Narbonne.

 Despite the expansion of the Carolingian Empire and its certain power, the Mediterranean remained dominated by the Muslim navy.
-In these times of Arab-Muslim expansion, the control of Sicily, Corsica, the Balearic Islands and the Iberian Peninsula allowed them great mobility along the coasts of Septimania and Provence, among other things, to carry out their razzias, as they did during the same period in southern Italy and until the end of the Barbary period.
+In these times of Arab-Muslim expansion, the control of Sicily, Corsica, the Balearic Islands and the Iberian Peninsula allowed them great mobility along the coasts of Septimania and Provence, among other things, to carry out their slave raid razzias, as they did during the same period in southern Italy and until the end of the Barbary slave trade period (after the Barbary wars in 1801-1815).

-Having made Corsica their hideout, Muslims returned to the coasts of Provence in 813 in order to supply themselves with slaves.
+Having made Corsica their hideout, Muslims returned to the coasts of Provence in 813 in order to supply themselves with slaves for slavery in al-Andalus.
 Then they besieged Marseille in 838, looting it and taking its clerics and nuns captive.
 The Abbey of St Victor in Marseille was destroyed.
 Between 844 and 850, they went up the Ouvèze valley, where they pillaged Vaison and then went down to Arles, which they besieged.
 They were again in lower Provence in 869 to attack Marseille and Arles.

 From 890, the Umayyads tried to regain a foothold in France around Fraxinet, in the Massif des Maures.